Anna Kaplan: 2018–2022; New York State Senator

-On April 27, 2018, flanked by Nassau County Democratic Party Chairman Jay Jacobs and New York Governor Andrew Cuomo, Kaplan announced her candidacy for the New York State Senate's 7th District to a large gathering of supporters and state and local Democratic elected officials at the "Yes We Can Community Center" in Westbury, New York.
-On August 1, 2018, Kaplan became the first candidate for New York State office to be endorsed by former President Barack Obama.
+On April 27, 2018, flanked by Nassau County Democratic Party Chairman Jay S. Jacobs and New York Governor Andrew Cuomo, Kaplan announced her candidacy for the New York State Senate's 7th District, which runs from the North Shore to roughly the central part of Western Nassau County on Long Island, to a large gathering of supporters and state and local Democratic elected officials at the "Yes We Can" Community Center in Westbury, New York.